Where to Stay in Prince Edward County: Accommodation & Area Guide

 Links in this article may earn us a little money if you book/ order stuff.
 More here

 Want More Tips?
-Like our Facebook Page, check out our Instagram or Subscribe To Our Newsletter.
+Like our Facebook Page, check out our Instagram.

 Wondering Where To Stay In Prince Edward County?
 Here’s Our Experience!

 Heading for “The County”?
 Great idea!
 Prince Edward County is a wonderful region to explore in Ontario with lots of things to do and see.
-From wine tasting to checking our breweries, Sandbanks Provincial Park or just spending time in nature, there’s something for everyone.
+From wine tasting to checking out breweries, Sandbanks Provincial Park or just spending time in nature, there’s something for everyone.

 **Friendly Disclosure: We paid for the accommodation we stayed at ourselves and were not told to include it in this article.